astralway/phrasecount/README.md

-Phrase Count`
+Phrase Count
 ============

-An example application that computes phrase counts using Accismus.
-This example works on documents and tracks their location.
-If the contents of a document at a location change, then this may cause the phrase counts to update.
-Duplicate documents are ignored.
-For example if two locations have the same content, then that will only cause the phrase counts to update once.
-When a unique document is no longer referenced by any URI, then the global phrase counts will be decremented appropriately.
+An example application that computes phrase counts for unique documents using Accismus.
+Each new unique document that is added causes phrase counts to be incremented.
+Unique documents have reference counts based on the number of locations that point to them.
+When a unique document is no longer referenced by any location, then the phrase counts will be decremented appropriately.

 After cloning this repo, build with following command.
 May need to install Accismus into your local maven repo first.